g-insana/ortho2tree/README.md

 The Ortho2tree data pipeline examines Gene-Centric canonical and isoform sequences from sets of orthologous proteins (from [PantherDB](https://www.pantherdb.org/)), builds multiple alignments, constructs gap-distance trees, and identifies low-cost clades of isoforms with similar lengths.
 Canonical choices can be either confirmed or a better one proposed.

-The pipeline and the underlying analysis is described in the manuscript *"Improved selection of canonical proteins for reference proteomes"*, whose pre-print is [available at BioRxiv](https://doi.org/10.1101/2024.03.04.583387).
+The pipeline and the underlying analysis is described in the journal article *"[Improved selection of canonical proteins for reference proteomes](https://doi.org/10.1093/nargab/lqae066)"*.

 An overview of the pipeline is shown in this figure:
 ![ortho2tree pipeline overview](ortho2tree_pipeline.jpg)